-Networks that are designed using a topology listed under Best will earn three points.
+Networks that are designed using a topology listed under Best will earn three credits.
 Networks designed using a topology under Good will earn two.
-Projects with topologies that fall outside of these Good and Best will earn zero points
+Projects with topologies that fall outside of these Good and Best will earn zero credits.

-- Horseshoe (Rainbow) Node / Cabinet is connected by two separate paths, but each path goes back to a different Hub/ point of presence (POP). - Mesh Node / Cabinet has multiple paths with different technologies all leading back to a Hub / POP.
+- Horseshoe (Rainbow) Node / Cabinet is connected by two separate paths, but each path goes back to a different Hub/ POP. - Mesh Node / Cabinet has multiple paths with different technologies all leading back to a Hub / POP.